-I am a Digital Civics PhD student at Newcastle University, working with powered wheelchair users to understand their experiences of ‘getting about’ cities and public spaces through the use of mobile technologies.
+I am a Digital Civics PhD student at Newcastle University, working with powered wheelchair users to understand their experiences of mobility in cities and public spaces through mobile technologies.

-Together, we are exploring ways that these experiences might be used to bring about more accessible places and interactions.
+Together, we are exploring ways their experiences help bring about more accessible places and interactions.
 This work lies at the intersection of disability studies, human geography, sociology, urbanism and human computer interaction.

-I am particularly interested in the roles played by technologies in diverse, geographically dispersed communities, such as diasporas and those living with chronic conditions such as rare diseases, and how technologies may be used to enhance civic participation and influence policymaking.
+I am particularly interested in technology use amongst geographically dispersed communities, such as diasporas and those living with rare diseases and chronic illnesses, and how technologies may be used to enhance civic participation and influence policymaking.

 Prior to my PhD, I worked in translational neuromuscular research for the TREAT-NMD Alliance, working especially on liaison and engagement between clinicians, researchers, patients and families as part of the CARE-NMD project.

 Rodger, S., & O’Hara, K. (2019) Exploring the Potential for Technology to Improve Cystic Fibrosis Care Provision: Patient and Professional Perspectives.
 Proc.
 ACM on Human-Computer Interaction, Vol. 3, CSCW, Article 121 (November 2019).
 ACM, New York, NY, USA.

 Rodger, S., Jackson, D., Vines, J., McLaughlin, J., Wright, P. (2019) JourneyCam: Exploring Experiences of Accessibility and Mobility among Powered Wheelchair Users through Video and Data.
 Proc.
 SIGCHI Conference on Human Factors in Computing Systems (CHI ’19).
 ACM, New York, NY, USA.